keflanagan/MomentofUntruth/README.md

 ## Training

-The following should all be run from the `UniVTG-NA` directory.

-Set `--resume` to the path to the pretrained model in the train bash script
+Set `--resume` to the path to the pretrained model in the train bash script as follows

 `resume=./results/pretrained_only/model_best.ckpt`

-Run training with
+From the `UniVTG-NA` directory, run training with

 `bash scripts/qvhl_train.sh`